Winning House Team

 The opportunity to become a governor for me means I can contribute to an essential part of village life.

-I am in my third year of teaching at South Milford Primary School.
+I am in my fourth year of teaching at South Milford Primary School.
 I currently teach in Year 5.
 I graduated from York St John’s university with a BA Hons in 2014.
 Being staff governor gives me an important opportunity to work with teachers, parents, the head teacher and other governors to ensure we provide our children with the best chance of success.
 I am excited to bring my knowledge of teaching to the process of governance and to continue shaping the school vision.

 The school has an exciting future as the village continues to grow.
 I look forward to the journey and challenges ahead and the contribution I can make as a member of the Governing Body.